trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

     captive_portal:

-The `captive_portal <https://esphome.io/components/captive_portal.html>`__ section is responsible to create a special web server using the hotspot created in conjunction with the `ap:` information specified above.
+The :doc:`captive_portal </components/captive_portal>` section is responsible to create a special web server using the hotspot created in conjunction with the `ap:` information specified above.
 This allows you allows you to give the device new wireless network credentials when the device cannot connect to the network it expects.